 PERNITZ: I am the city staff person who works directly with this site, which is one of 90 within the city of Seattle's P-Patch Community Gardening Program.
 I am the liaison between the community and the city, help with ideas and resourcing, assign and monitor the area of the forest that has plots for renting, monitor items being proposed by the community, and solidify the ongoing partnership between the city and community.

 What inspired this creative planning endeavor?

-The community!
+PERNITZ: The community!
 Our program has been around for over 40 years, we have been helping communities to bring their visions into reality around gardening as a community throughout that time.
-We believe that community gardens are a place where community building happens and creates an incubator for creative solutions around community and the environment.
-We stepped in to help this project happen and be the liaison between their efforts and the city and believed that the Food Forest/Permaculture project fit in directly with the large definition of “community gardening”
+We believe that community gardens are a place where community building happens and create an incubator for creative solutions around the community and the environment.
+We stepped in to help this project happen and be the liaison between their efforts and the city and believed that the Food Forest/Permaculture project fit in directly with the large definition of "community gardening"

 What did the process of starting and maintaining the Beacon Food Forest look like?

 PERNITZ: The community started the project rolling, applied for funds to do planning for the site, and began negotiations with the city to see it move forward.
 Our program stepped in to help manage the building of phase I with the community and also contributed funds to make it happen.
 This project with be a phased project, Phase I is complete and the community has begun work on designing Phase II.
 All of our projects follow this process.